RDAngelFish/New_vision_world/README.md

 * Kinect for Xbox 360 (Kinect) camera

-  Kinect is created by MicroSoft and it has three lens.
+  Kinect is created by Microsoft and it has three lens.
 We use kinect to get real-time RGB information for each image.
-Before we driver kinect, we use Open Natural Interface(OpenNI) library to achieve our target.
+Before we driver kinect, we use the library called Open Natural Interface(OpenNI) to finish driving.

 * OpenPose

 * USB-FTDI Driver
 * Support vector machines(SVM)
 * ARC